MRTom69/THM-writeup/WindCorp/Osiris/README.md

 ```
 attrib "c:\users\chajoh\appdata\roaming\microsoft\protect\S-1-5-21-555431066-3599073733-176599750-1125\a773eede-71b6-4d66-b4b8-437e01749caa" +S +H
 ```
-Once done, we can just login as "windcorp/chajoh" and open the KeePass database and get the third and final flag
+Once done, we can just login as "windcorp/chajoh", and open the KeePass database and get the third and final flag.

+Note if you can't login as "windcorp/chajoh" in Linux, try using the "remote desktop connection" in windows